partykit/partykit/apps/docs/src/content/docs/how-partykit-works.md

 ### Globally distributed

-Each room runs in a separate [Durable Object](/glossary/#durable-object) inside CloudFlare's edge network and we can create servers on-demand in any of hundreds of data centers around the world.
+Each room runs in a separate [Durable Object](/glossary/#durable-object) inside Cloudflare's edge network and we can create servers on-demand in any of hundreds of data centers around the world.
 Because of that, they are reliable and horizontally scalable.

 This is also why PartyKit servers are suitable for real-time, latency-sensitive use cases.
 The connection between the client and server is typically very fast as we always create the server in the network-topologically nearest data center.